lofeodo/multiview-invariance/README.md

 The `flipped_relations` list tells you which of these flipped across the viewpoint pair, e.g. `["left_right"]` means view 0 has A-left-of-B and view 1 has A-right-of-B.

+Spatial relations in `spatial_relations_from_arrow` follow the same conventions but are computed from the arrow's camera pose rather than from any of the regular viewpoints.

 ---

 ## Typical workflow